Imogen Annesley: Career

-Annesley made her feature film debut as a teenager, with the leading role of Abigail Kirk in the 1986 Australian film Playing Beatie Bow.
-A time travel drama based on the novel by Ruth Park and directed by Donald Crombie, it was a failure at the box-office despite a number of positive reviews of the film and Annesley's performance.
+Annesley's early credits were a walk on role in Robbery Under Arms and a 15-minute documentary.
+She made her feature film debut aged 16 in the leading role of Abigail Kirk in the 1986 Australian film Playing Beatie Bow.
+Annesley had no formal drama training when she was selected from 200 actresses to play the lead in the time travel drama based on the novel by Ruth Park and directed by Donald Crombie.
+The film was a failure at the box-office despite a number of positive reviews of the film and Annesley's performance.
 The film proved more popular on video release.